Paul Milde (politician)

-Paul Vincent Milde III (born 1967) is an American politician.
+Paul Vincent Milde III (born 1967) is an American politician who served as a Virginia State Delegate from 2024 to 2026.
 A Republican, he was elected to serve as the delegate of Virginia's 64th district in the 2023 Virginia House of Delegates election.
+He lost re-election in 2025 to Democrat Stacey Carroll.

 Career

 Stafford Board of Supervisors

 From 2006 to 2017, Milde served as the supervisor of the Aquia district on the Stafford County Board of Supervisors.
 Milde was first elected to the Board of Supervisors in 2005, defeating the incumbent, Kandy A. Hilliard.
 Milde remained in the position until 2017 when he declined to run again for supervisor, instead running for the Virginia House of Delegates to represent Virginia's 28th district.
 Milde lost the Republican primary to Bob Thomas.

 Milde ran again for the Aquia district supervisor in 2021.
 Although he defeated the Republican incumbent, Cindy Charlene Shelton, in the Republican primary, he lost the general election to independent candidate Monica Lynn Gary.

 Virginia House of Delegates

 Milde ran as a Republican candidate for the Virginia House of Delegates in 2017, losing the Republican primary to Bob Thomas.
 Thomas subsequently won the general election and served as the delegate for Virginia's 28th district from 2018 to 2020.

 In an upset election, Milde defeated Thomas in the 2019 Republican primary to be party's nominee for the 28th district.
 Milde continued to the general election but lost to Democratic candidate Joshua G. Cole.

 In November 2022, Milde announced he would run again for the House of Delegates in the recently redistricted 64th district.
 The Republican primary for the race was cancelled as Milde had no qualified opponents.
 Milde defeated Democratic candidate Leonard Lacey in the general election.